clickeriitb/audio-video-classroom/README.md

 Objective
 ---------

-To design and implement interactive class room application for **Audio and Video Communication in Aakash Tablet** using HTML 5.
+To design and implement interactive class room application for **Audio and Video Communication in Aakash Tablet** using HTML 5 and WebRTC.

 Introduction
 ------------